Emetophobia: Fear of sick and vomit

 Emetophobia is a fear of sick or vomit.
 This can be a fear of oneself being sick, of others being sick or both.
 This would include hearing the word sick or seeing it in the media, etc. The phobia may develop from seeing someone being sick or the person being sick themselves.

 This phobia is extremely debilitating as the sufferer will avoid situations where they may become ill or be around people who are ill, for fear they may catch something and become sick.
 If they have been sick in a place or situation or seen someone being sick somewhere, they will then avoid that situation or anything associated with that situation in the future.
 The sufferer may also limit their food intake and avoid eating at restaurants for fear of getting food poisoning.
-This can lead to severe weight loss and malnutrition problems as some suffers will eat a very limited diet.
+This can lead to severe weight loss and malnutrition problems as some sufferers will eat a very limited diet.

-If children have this phobia, they may avoid certain classes in school because they fear there will be discussions of bodily functions including vomit and sick or show videos with someone being sick.
+If children have this phobia, they may avoid certain classes in school because they fear there will be discussions of bodily functions including vomit and sick or show videos of someone being sick.
 In severe cases, the sufferer will not even be able to mention the word sick or vomit without developing severe panic.
 It can then become a fear of going to school and may lead to an avoidance of all sorts of situations; almost leading to agoraphobia.

 It is very common that the sufferer will report scanning their body several times a day to scan for temperature, tummy feelings, headache and any other body sensation that is unusual.
 This will then lead them to think they are unwell and then lead to a fear they will become sick.
 The sufferer tends to be very obsessively inwardly focused on their own body sensations.
 Sufferers will report feeling that this thought is with them throughout the whole day, from the minute they wake in the morning to the moment they go to sleep.